 Simple English definitions for legal terms

-Read a random definition: filius
+Read a random definition: fund in court

 Sweat equity: When someone becomes a part owner of something by working hard instead of giving money.
 This is often used when people become partners in a business by doing work instead of investing money.
 For example, if someone helps find real estate for a business, they might get a share of the business as payment instead of money.